AlinaShapiro/Audio-Classification-HF/README.md

 ![alt text](assets/image-4.png)

 ## Conclusion
-Emotion recognition in speech is a challenging but important task that has many practical applications.
-By using application that accuratly identifies emotional state of call-center employees call-center athorities may use that to enhance  employees' emotional well-being, productivity level.
+Emotion recognition in speech is a challenging but important task with many practical applications.
+By accurately identifying the emotional state of call center employees, call center authorities can use this information to enhance the employees' emotional well-being and productivity level.